National Day of Mourning – April 28

 On April 28, Day of Mourning, join one of the ceremonies across the country, or light your own candle.
 Pause a moment to honour lives forever changed, and renew your commitment to workplace health and safety.

-Learn more about the National Day of Mourning, April 28th and find where to participate in one of hundreds of ceremonies taking place across the country:
+For information on where to participate in one of hundreds of ceremonies taking place across the country:

 SASKATCHEWAN: WorkSafe Saskatchewan